 Treating persistent indigestion

 If you have indigestion that is persistent or recurring, treatment with antacids and alginates may not be effective enough to control your symptoms.
-Your GP may prescribe a different type of medication, which will be prescribed at the lowest possible dose to control your symptoms.
+Your pharmacist may recommend a different type of medication, which will be prescribed at the lowest possible dose to control your symptoms.
 Possible medications include: